BANKRUPTCY

 STOP FORECLOSURE

-Filing bankruptcy may stop foreclosures of your home, and also repossessions of motor vehicles.
-You can pay off the balance of your car through the chapter 13 payment plan, and the past due mortgage payments and ongoing mortgage payments through the chapter 13 payment plan as well.
+Filing bankruptcy stops foreclosure of your home, and also repossessions of motor vehicles.
+You can pay off the balance of your car through the chapter 13 payment plan, and the past due mortgage payments and ongoing mortgage payments through the chapter 13 bankruptcy payment plan as well.
+In Texas, foreclosures occur on the first Tuesday of every month.
+We stop foreclosures every single month through bankruptcy filings.